Ice boats, an ice auto, and Riverton’s own One-Man Polar Bear Club sure must have made life on the Delaware interesting in February 1920.

 Wouldn’t it be something to find that ice auto under a dusty canvas sitting in a garage on the old Hollingshead property on Thomas Avenue?
-I’d settle for some home move footage or even a couple of Kodak snapshots.
+I’d settle for some home movie footage or even a couple of Kodak snapshots.

 With these events happening over ninety years ago, can anyone now possibly have first-hand knowledge of either of the unique ice crafts or the extraordinary athlete pictured here in the icy Delaware River?

-I say extraordinary because, evidently, this world-class swimmer in our own backyard we may never heard of still merits occasional citation when great pioneering amateur distance swim champions are discussed.
+I say extraordinary because, evidently, this world-class swimmer in our own backyard we may never have heard of still merits occasional citation when great pioneering amateur distance swim champions are discussed.

-I have come across photos of Charles Durborow before, but clearly I did not take him seriously enough.
-Newspapers often referred to him simply as a bank clerk, and showed him posing in frigid water clothed in swim trunks and a top, holding a chunk of river ice.
+I have come across photos of Charles Durborow before, but clearly, I did not take him seriously enough.
+Newspapers often referred to him simply as a bank clerk and showed him posing in frigid water clothed in swim trunks and a top, holding a chunk of river ice.

-One source attributed his conditioning to the development of his arms and shoulders from tossing around heavy sacks of coin in his career as a bank clerk.
+One source attributed his conditioning to the development of his arms and shoulders from tossing around heavy sacks of coins in his career as a bank clerk.
 Further, it claimed that Durborow swam over 600 miles a year, every day of the year, even in winter.